KrisieP/Band-Project/README.md

 <a></a>
 ### **Design Choices**
-I looked through the website [coolors](https://coolors.co/) but i couldn't settle on a pallet that would suit the band so i have spent time looking through colours using the dev tools until i found what i felt reprisented the bands vibe while still providing suitable contrast to buttons, backgrounds and content.
+I looked through the website [coolors](https://coolors.co/) and found some base colours using the generator, then adjusting the shades i found what worked best whilst providing a good level of contrast for accessibility.

 <a></a>
 #### **Fonts**